MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 ### For AppSource extensions

 > [!IMPORTANT]
-> The use of affixes for object names is required for AppSource submission as part of the [Technical Validation Checklist](../developer/devenv-checklist-submission.md).
+> The use of affixes for object names is required for AppSource submissions as part of the [Technical Validation Checklist](../developer/devenv-checklist-submission.md).
 The file name validation is not enforced.

 If you do not have any affixes registered yet, contact us at [d365val@microsoft.com](mailto:d365val@microsoft.com) to reserve the prefix/suffix of your choosing.